Skip to main content

 data-cotomy-bind is only used when a renderer is involved.
 Forms that do not use CotomyViewRenderer (such as plain CotomyForm or CotomyApiForm) will ignore these attributes.

-Rendering does not change form submission behavior.
-It only updates display elements and inputs.
-Submission logic and rendering logic are separate layers.
+Rendering does not change submission behavior.
+It only updates display elements and inputs. fill updates inputs; render updates display elements.

 If the API request fails, rendering is skipped and error events are triggered.